DameMatiku/damematiku-api/README.md

 # API
-RAML specification and implementation in PHP, Symfony framework.
+RAML specification and implementation in PHP, Silex framework.